-Service pre 1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x final pensionable pay Each year worked is worth 1/60 x final pensionable pay Lump Sum Automatic lump sum of 3 x pension.
-In addition, part of the annual pension can be exchanged for a one-off tax-free cash payment.
+Service pre 1 April 2008 Service post 31 March 2008 Pension Each year worked is worth 1/80 x final pensionable pay Each year worked is worth 1/60 x final pensionable pay Lump Sum Automatic lump sum of 3 $\times$ pension.
+In addition, part of the annual pension can be No automatic lump sum. ၂ သ exchanged for a one-off tax-free cash payment.
+A lump sum of £12 is paid for each £1 of pension given up.
+Part of the annual pension can be exchanged for a one-off tax-free cash payment.
 A lump sum of £12 is paid for each £1 of pension given up.

-From 1 April 2014, the scheme became a career average revalued earnings (CARE) scheme, whereby members accrue benefits based on their pensionable pay in that year at an accrual rate of 1/49th.
+om 1 April 2014, the scheme became a career average revalued earnings (CARE) scheme, whereby members acrue benefits based on their pensionable pay in that year at an accrual rate of 1/49th.
 Accrued pension is updated annually in line with the Consumer Prices Index.